aep-dev/aep.dev/aip/general/0121/aip.md

 Resource-oriented APIs emphasize resources (data model) over the operations performed on those resources (functionality).
-A typical resource-oriented API exposes a large number of resources with a small number of operations on each resource.
+A typical resource-oriented API exposes a arbitrary number of resources with a small number of operations on each resource.
 The operations can be either the standard operations or custom operations.

 **Note:** A custom operation in resource-oriented design does _not_ entail